 The Authority moved to its current premises at 8 Ennerdale Road, Blyth in September 2013 on an initial 5-year renewable lease.
 The current lease, which was reviewed and renewed in 2017, will run until August 2023.
-The rent payable will remain at £27,500 until the current lease comes to an end.
+Negotiations with the landlord, FES Ltd, are ongoing with a view to agreeing a new 10-year lease to August 2033 with a 5-year break clause.
+It is expected that there will be an increase in the annual rent, currently £27,500, during year 3 of the new lease.